mdpopescu/public/README.md

 * PageFaults: project from https://www.freelancer.com/projects/C-Sharp-Programming/FIFO-OPTIMAL-LRU.html (I included the detailed spec in the project); apparently someone else is taking the same exam - https://www.freelancer.com/projects/C-Sharp-Programming/lab-rep-project-repost.4718106.html

+* Pomodoro: an alarm clock with a 10 / 20 / 30 minute interval, after which it sounds an alarm

 * Propagators: code based on ideas from https://www.youtube.com/watch?v=O3tVctB_VSU and http://mcdonnell.mit.edu/sussman_slides.pdf

 * QRMaker: the same guy with the Yelp project had another one, a bulk QR generator; unfortunately I didn't get this job either - https://www.odesk.com/jobs/URGENT-Really-fast-Bulk-maker-zip_~01368c1f8e16aa230d